luckypal192-cyber/Real-Time-Sales-Dashboard/README.md

-# Real-Time Sales Dashboard — Data Analytics Internship
+# Real-Time Sales Dashboard — Google Looker

 ## About this project

-This is my final project for the Data Analytics internship, built entirely in Google Looker Studio.
+This is my project for the Data Analytics internship, built entirely in Google Looker Studio.
 I worked with an e-commerce order dataset (order details, payment methods, and product/SKU information) to build a set of dashboards that answer real business questions — the kind Sales, Finance, and Marketing teams would actually ask.